 (Read time: 3 minutes)

 We use Discord for all of our discussions, communications and activity on SimRacing.GP (SGP).
-There, you can find all the information you need about our sign-up process which involves filling in a quick form.
+On the main SGP website, you can find all the information you need about the sign-up process.

-When signing up to our SGP community, you use your Full Name.
+When signing up to SGP, you must use your Full Name.
 This is for competitions that we run in conjunction with SGP as well as other competitions that involve prizes on the platform that you will be able to enter.

 You can find our Discord here